o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/debugging.md

 **To examine the captured data**

-1. To see the Script Canvas node that corresponds to a line in the log, select the line.
+1. To see the Script Canvas node that corresponds to a line in the log, choose the line.

    Each line typically shows the node's **In** signal and **Out** signal.
-If the **In** or **Out** signal is not present, the node is either the first or final node of a given execution line.
-As shown in the following image, the **Set Location Rotation** node is the final node in the execution line, so an **Out** signal is not present.
+If the **In** or **Out** signal is not present, the node is either the first or final node of a given line of logic.
+As shown in the following image, the **Set Location Rotation** node is the final node, so an **Out** signal is not present.

    ![Choosing a debugger line to show the corresponding node on a Script Canvas graph.](/images/user-guide/scripting/script-canvas/script-canvas-debugging-12.png)